bitovi/academy/src/web-components/10-custom-events/custom-events.md

   });
   ```

-  Where `event-name` is the event you're interested in.
+  Where `event-name` is the event you’re interested in.

 * Use this snippet for setting the the destination of the bus: